Statistical Tests

 Student t-test (one-sample)

-A one-sample test to determine if the mean of a population is a specific value.
+A one-sample test to determine if the mean of a variable in a population is a specific value.

 ../_images/student-t.png

-To create this card, select a numerical (continuous) variable as the test variable, and specify a value for the hypothesized mean.
+To create this card, select a numerical (continuous) variable as the test variable, specify a value for the hypothesized mean, and select the alternative hypothesis to perform a two-sided or one-sided test.

 The output of the one-sample Student t-test contains: